-In February, 2016, the FASB issued ASU No. 2016-02, Leases, which requires lessees to recognize assets and liabilities related to lease arrangements longer than 12 months on the balance sheet.
+In February 2016, the FASB issued ASU No. 2016-02, Leases, which requires lessees to recognize assets and liabilities related to lease arrangements longer than 12 months on the balance sheet.
 This standard also requires additional disclosures by lessees and contains targeted changes to accounting by lessors.
 The updated guidance is effective for interim and annual periods beginning after December 15, 2018, and early adoption is permitted.
 The recognition, measurement, and presentation of expenses and cash flows arising from a lease by a lessee have not significantly changed from previous GAAP.
-The Company is currently evaluating the impact on its condensed consolidated financial statements of adopting this guidance.
+The Company is currently evaluating the financial statement impact of adoption.